Five millennia ago, ancient Egyptians developed a concept known as Maat.

 Virtues are developed through repetition.
 By practicing virtuousness in everyday life, you can gradually turn your virtues into habits and build a strong character in the process.

-In his work “Nicomachean Ethics,”, Greek philosopher Aristotle listed 12 virtues that help people behave in the right way at the right time.
+In his work “Nicomachean Ethics,”, the Greek philosopher Aristotle listed 12 virtues that help people behave in the right way at the right time.

 Aristotle believed each of these 12 examples of virtues was the “golden mean” between vice and deficiency.